-In the modelling presented here, we explore these relationships in the context of simple linear cooling histories, starting at high temperature in the past and cooling continuously until the present day.
-An important consideration in such histories is that radiation damage begins to accumulate before any

-- 150 helium is retained, in both the apatite and zircon systems.
+In the modeling presented here, we explore these relationships in the context of simple linear cooling histories, starting at a high temperature in the past and cooling continuously until the present day.
+An important consideration in such histories is that radiation damage begins to accumulate before any helium is retained in both the apatite and zircon systems.
 In this framework, slower cooling rates will permit accumulation of more damage, and in the result below we see multiple manifestations of the interplay between cooling rate and diffusivity evolution.
-To allow the opportunity for radiation damage to accumulate in both apatite (<200 °C) and zircon (<350 °C), all models are started at 350 °C. - 155 First, we investigated the extent of grain size and eU concentration controls on He diffusion (and resulting (U-Th)/He closure temperatures) in zircon and apatite for a constant cooling rate of 10 °C/Myr and typical ESR ranges (40-100 μm) and eU concentrations (1-150 ppm for apatite, and 1-4000 ppm for zircon; Fig. 2).
+To allow the opportunity for radiation damage to accumulate in both apatite ( $< 200\,^{\circ}$ C) and zircon ( $< 350\,^{\circ}$ C), all models are started at 350 $^{\circ}$ C.

+First, we investigated the extent of grain size and eU concentration controls on He diffusion (and resulting (U-Th) / He closure temperatures) in zircon and apatite for a constant cooling rate of 10 °CMyr-1 and typical ESR ranges (40-100 μm) and eU concentrations (1-150 ppm for apatite and 1-4000 ppm for zircon; Fig. 2).
 This cooling history results in a total model run time of 35 Myr.
-At this cooling rate and timescale, the AHe (Fig. 2a,b) and ZHe (Fig. 2c,d) thermochronometers show contrasting relationships. - 160 AHe cooling ages are strongly positively correlated with ESR, with smaller grains having younger cooling ages and lower closure temperatures, and larger grains having older cooling ages and higher closure temperatures (Fig. 2a, b).
-The AHe cooling ages are much less sensitive to variations in eU concentration, although still positively correlated.
-These plots show that, over this relatively short timescale, alpha damage exerts little influence on He diffusion (or diffusional behaviour) in apatite, and - 165 AHe closure temperature varies by less than 15 °C across these scenarios.
-However, ZHe cooling ages show the opposite relationship (Fig. 2c, d).
-The higher natural range in zircon eU concentrations, and the resultant damage to the zircon crystal from those higher dosages of alpha decay, controls the diffusion behaviour of He in zircon even in this relatively rapid cooling scenario.
-Consequently, for the same cooling history as that modelled for apatite, ZHe cooling ages and closure temperatures are strongly positively correlated with eU concentration, relatively insensitive to ESR, and ZHe closure temperature varies >100 °C (the full range of closure temperature in Fig. 2d is 73.5-192.9 °C).
+At this cooling rate and timescale, the AHe (Fig. 2a and b) and ZHe (Fig. 2c and d) thermochronometers show contrasting relationships.
+AHe cooling ages are strongly positively correlated with ESR, with smaller grains having younger cooling ages and lower closure temperatures and larger grains having older cooling ages and higher closure temperatures (Fig. 2a and b).
+The AHe cooling ages are much less sensitive to variations in eU concentration, although they are still positively correlated.
+These plots show that over this relatively short timescale alpha damage exerts little influence on He diffusion (or diffusional behavior) in apatite and that AHe closure temperature varies by less than 15 °C across these scenarios.
+However, ZHe cooling ages show the opposite relationship (Fig. 2c and d).
+The higher natural range in zircon eU concentrations, and the resultant damage to the zircon crystal from those higher dosages of alpha decay, controls the diffusion behavior of He in zircon even in this relatively rapid cooling scenario.
+Consequently, for the same cooling history as that modeled for apatite, ZHe cooling ages and closure temperatures are strongly positively correlated with eU concentration, relatively insensitive to ESR, and ZHe closure temperature varies > 100 °C (the full range of closure temperature in Fig. 2d is 73.5-192.9 °C).